viltgroup/minium-developer/README.md

 [Minium](https://github.com/viltgroup/minium/) is a framework developed at [VILT](http://vilt-group.com) that provides a computer assisted mean to help you testing your web applications.

 Minium has spawned from the work of Rui Figueira @VILT and that initial code base is now known as Minium Core.
-It combines jQuery and Selenium for purposes of browser testing and tasks automation.
+It combines jQuery and Selenium for purposes of browser testing and task automation.

 [Minium Developer](https://github.com/viltgroup/minium-developer/) is a console aimed at developers, allowing the creation of automatic tasks in the browser to be used in end-to-end testing of your web applications.
 Minium is both a powerful and simple tool to use: its tests can be written in Cucumber even by non-technical people, but you can integrate it with your source code in any language by exposing a RESTful service.